Hosted Connectivity and Call Provision Terms and Conditions

 2. Duration and Scope of this Agreement

 2.1 This Agreement commences on the date of acceptance of the Order by the Supplier and will continue (subject to Clause 7) until terminated by either Party on twelve (12) weeks written notice, to expire on or after the end of the Minimum Period.
-If the Customer terminates this Agreement after the Minimum Term and fails to give such twelve weeks written notice, the Customer shall pay a sum equal to three times the Customer’s arithmetic average monthly invoice based upon the Customer’s last three full calendar month’s invoices.
+If the Customer terminates this Agreement after the agreed Minimum Contractual Term and fails to give such twelve weeks written notice, the Customer shall pay a sum equal to three times the Customer’s arithmetic average monthly invoice for calls based upon the Customer’s last three full calendar month’s invoices together with associated line and services charges.
 In addition, the Customer shall pay all reasonable third-party costs incurred by the Supplier in securing payment of such sum.

 2.2 If the Customer terminates this Agreement during the Minimum Period and has no right to terminate under Clause 7, or if CALLS & LINES ceases to be provided on the relevant Exchange Line during the Minimum Period, the Customer shall pay, in addition to other sums payable up to the date of termination, the Early Termination Fee.

-2.3 Until agreed termination for whatever reason, the Supplier agrees to provide the Service to the Customer in accordance with this Agreement in consideration of the agreement of the Customer to use the Service in accordance with this Agreement and to pay the Charges when they are due.
+2.3 Until agreed termination for whatever reason, the Supplier agrees to provide the Service to the Customer in accordance with this Agreement in consideration to the Customer to use the Service in accordance with this Agreement and to pay the Charges when they are due.

 2.4 The Customer hereby agrees to the termination of its existing contract for equivalent services with its existing communications service provider.
 The Customer shall provide to the Supplier any relevant account and Calling Line Identification numbers that may be required by BT or other communications provider, and also access to carry out their obligations for the Supplier, BT and anyone acting on either of their behalf, to the Customer’s premises if so required.
 The Customer acknowledges that the Supplier cannot process the provision of the Service until such information and access is provided.